Excel Date Formula (Table of Contents)

 Date Formula in Excel

 There are multiple numbers of data types in excel, and Date is one of them.
 Date data type range from 1/1/100 to 31/12/9999.
 Its length is 8 bytes.
 Therefore, while working or calculating dates in excel, one should know the Date function.

-We can define the date function as the function that returns the sequential serial number, which represents a date.
+We can define the date function as the function that returns the sequential serial number representing a date.

 Formula or Syntax